AjNavneet/Polyp-Segmentation-UNet-Colonoscopy-Images/readme.md

 ## Aim

-To do polyp recognition and segmentation in colonoscopy images.
+To implement polyp recognition and segmentation for colonoscopy images.

 ---